-- Completion of at least eight (8) course units that includes those from core courses taken in the first year of study, each with a grade of at least B-minus. - Passing grade on the Qualifications Examination - Completion of a research project that culminates in the preparation of at least one comprehensive scholarly manuscript of publishable quality.
-This manuscript will be evaluated by the Program Chair and two additional GGEB faculty to determine its acceptance as a Master's thesis, consonant with the goals and requirements of the program and with the policies set forth in the Pennbook:
+- Completion of at least eight (8) course units that includes those from core courses taken in the first year of study, each with a grade of at least B-minus. - Passing grade on the Qualifications Examination - Completion of a research project that culminates in the preparation of at least one comprehensive scholarly manuscript of such quality that is appropriate for a peerreviewed publication.
+This manuscript will be evaluated by the Program Chair and two additional GGEB faculty to determine its acceptance as a Master's thesis, consonant with the goals and requirements of the program and with the policies set forth in the Pennbook: https://catalog.upenn.edu/pennbook/academic-rules-research-masters/.

-https://catalog.upenn.edu/pennbook/academic-rules-research-masters/.